 In April 2014, Unitil Service Corp. entered into a financing arrangement, structured as a capital lease obligation, for various information systems and technology equipment.
 Final funding under this capital lease occurred on October 30, 2015, resulting in total funding of \$13.4 million.
-The capital lease matures on September 30, 2020.
-As of March 31, 2019, there are \$2.8 million of current and \$1.6 million of noncurrent obligations under this capital lease on the Company's Consolidated Balance Sheets.
+This capital lease was paid in full in the second quarter of 2019.

-Unitil Corporation and its utility subsidiaries, Fitchburg, Unitil Energy, Northern Utilities, and Granite State are currently rated "BBB+" by Standard & Poor's Ratings Services.
+Unitil Corporation and its utility subsidiaries, Fitchburg, Unitil Energy, Northern Utilities, and Granite State are currently rated "BBH+" by Standard & Poor's Ratings Services.
 Unitil Corporation and Granite State are currently rated "Baa2", and Fitchburg, Unitil Energy and Northern Utilities are currently rated "Baa1" by Moody's Investors Services.